 In 2016, the mobile telecoms provider O2 wanted to address a problem now common to many organisations: Given the current and growing talent shortages associated with STEM (Science, Technology, English and Mathematics) skills, how could the company help safeguard its position as a technology leader by improving sourcing and talent pooling for hard-to-find, specialist roles?

-In partnership with its RPO provider, Cielo, O2 came to the conclusion that pioneering the launch of a Career Returners Programme would not just open up a wider pool of talent - it would also support the business imperative of driving greater diversity, whilst building on O2’s success as a flexible employer.
+In partnership with RPO provider Cielo, O2 came to the conclusion that pioneering the launch of a Career Returners Programme would not just open up a wider pool of talent - it would also support the business imperative of driving greater diversity whilst building on O2’s success as a flexible employer.

-O2’s research had found that 70% of women fear taking a career break and ‘stepping off the ladder’ simply because they feel it’s hard to get back on.
+O2’s research had found that 70% of women fear taking a career break and “stepping off the ladder” simply because they feel it’s too hard to get back on.
 When they do return, they face a huge amount of bias in terms of gender, age, and a perceived lack of experience.
 Overall, an estimated 96 million people worldwide are currently on career breaks, and 54 million of these are experienced leaders.
-O2 and Cielo wanted to make a difference (and solve a pressing business need) by creating a Returners programme that would provide candidates such as these with the means to get back into the world of work, bring their skills up to date, and provide a real opportunity to find employment following the programme.
+O2 and Cielo wanted to make a difference (and solve a pressing business need) by creating a Returners programme that would provide these candidates with the means to get back into the world of work, bring their skills up to date, and provide a real opportunity to find employment following the programme.

-In order to meet this challenge of filling current and future skills gaps whilst simultaneously improving diversity and creating a new way of sourcing talent, we partnered with an external thought leadership body, Women Returners, to build a bespoke, tailored 14-week ‘internship’ for senior hires who have taken a voluntary career break of between two and ten years.
+To fill current and future skills gaps whilst simultaneously improving diversity and creating a new way of sourcing talent, we partnered with an external thought leadership body, Women Returners.
+Together we built a bespoke, tailored 14-week 'internship’ for senior hires who have taken a voluntary career break of between two and 10 years.
 We used a multi-tier attraction strategy, creating a bespoke page on the Women Returners website and building up a network of personal contacts from relevant events and conferences.
 Social Media was also key to utilising both personal and corporate attraction channels to reach parents looking to get back into work via schools.